Pyramids Schmeramids: Why the Pyramids of Egypt and Mesoamerica

 Tompkins, Peter.
 Secrets of the Great Pyramid: Two Thousand Years of Adventure

-and Discoveries Surrounding the Mystery of the Great Pyramid of Cheops
+and Discoveries Surrounding the Mystery of the Great Pyramid of

 Galahad Books, New York, 1978.